 Oral insulin has been a possibility for a long time but dealing with the breakdown caused by digestive juices has been a problem.
 Learn more about the latest advances with oral insulin delivery.

-Another possible way to deliver insulin is directly.
+Another possible way to deliver insulin is direct.
 Learn more about transdermal insulin delivery